GoogleChrome/developer.chrome.com/site/en/blog/extensions-getting-started-guides/index.md

 : While researching extension development, you can end up with many documentation tabs across multiple windows.
 Tabs Manager organizes your Chrome extension and Chrome Web store documentation tabs.

-These tutorials not only teach you how to build real-world extensions but also strive to share development tips and best practices.
+These tutorials not only teach you how to build real-world extensions but also share development tips and best practices.
 In addition, using these extensions will improve your experience while reading the extension documentation.

 ## What to expect {: #sections }